qunitjs/qunit/docs/api/config/testTimeout.md

 ### Changelog

-| UNRELEASED | Announce change of default from undefined to `3000`, with a deprecation warning.
+| [QUnit 2.21.0](https://github.com/qunitjs/qunit/releases/tag/2.21.0) | Announce change of default from undefined to `3000`, with a deprecation warning.